 Q4.
 I am not able to sign up as a guest for the online WHMIS Training or the Laboratory Safety Training.
 What should I do?

-If you have filled the registration form and have not received an activation email, you may contact Human Resources.
+If you have filled the registration form and have not received an activation email, you may submit a request to the Service Desk.